-Mortgage foreclosures in Louisville Kentucky
+Stop your Mortgage Foreclosure in Louisville Kentucky

-Making the foreclosure process decision
+⎆ Making the foreclosure process decision.

 Even the best people can find themselves unable to cover their mortgage payments.
 If you miss mortgage payments for two months or longer, you go into foreclosure.
 With a foreclosure, you face a simple financial decision.

-Or, let it go back.
+- Let it go back.

 We defend foreclosures if you need time to stay in the home, modify your mortgage, rent, or sell it.
-Defending a foreclosure requires fighting the foreclosure in state court by filing an answer, discovery, requesting mediation, responding to any summary judgment or trial.
+Defending a foreclosure requires fighting the foreclosure in state court by filing an answer, discovery, requesting mediation, and responding to any summary judgment or trial.

-Defending your foreclosure may require filing bankruptcy.
+Defending your foreclosure might require filing bankruptcy.
 Bankruptcy delays the foreclosure and gives you time to sell the property or find a different home.
 Bankruptcy stops and avoids any 1099 income tax debt and collection of a deficiency judgment.